ligolang/ligo/gitlab-pages/docs/tutorials/taco-shop/selling-tacos.md

 <Syntax syntax="jsligo">

-- Entrypoints are functions marked with the `@entry` decorator
+- Entrypoints are functions marked with the `@entry` decorator, which (when used in a namespace) must be in a comment immediately before the function
 - Entrypoints receive a parameter from the caller and the current state of the contract storage
 - Entrypoints return a tuple consisting of a list of operations to run (such as calls to other smart contracts or transfers of tez) and the new state of the contract storage